Silesian Stadium

 Silesian Stadium is a UEFA Category 4 stadium and hosts the annual Kamila Skolimowska Memorial, a Diamond League meeting.
-The stadium will also host the athletics events of the 2023 European Games and the 2028 European Athletics Championships.
+The stadium hosted the athletics events of the 2023 European Games and is set to host the 2028 European Athletics Championships.

 History

 In 1950, as a part of an ambitious project to build Silesian Park, plans for Silesian Stadium were drawn up by Julian Brzuchowski.
 Construction began in 1951, and the stadium opened in 1956.
 The stadium was inaugurated on 22 July 1956 with a match against East Germany.

 In 1993, the stadium officially was branded as Polish national stadium, due to the state of the venue in Warsaw.
 The stadium regularly hosted football matches, as well as concerts and other events.

 Modernization

 Silesian Stadium was one of the venues shortlisted for UEFA Euro 2012 tournament, but it did not make the final list.
 The venue was also shortlisted as the Polish candidate for UEFA Euro 2020.

 From 2009, the stadium underwent modernization which included the construction of a 43,000 square metre roof, new stands, lighting, video screens and an improved sound system.
 The speedway track has been replaced with a traditional track that will allow Chorzów to host international athletics events.
 The new roof collapsed in 2011 putting project on hold.
 Though originally planned to be completed by autumn 2011 for 415 million złoty, the finishing touches were only completed in 2017 costing around 650 million złoty.